 For most unprepared observers, the initial impression of ancient polychromy tends to be quite shocking.
 The well-established impression of ancient sculpture, based entirely on the natural stone and its sculpted shape, is suddenly overlain by bright and glaring colour (hence our title), adding a wholly new aspect to the experience.
 Of course, those loud colours would only have applied to the freshly finished object.
 As there is little evidence for repainting, we can assume that, exposed to the elements, the paint on sculptures and buildings must have faded over time.

-The Acropolis Museum in Athens is offering special tours and activities focusing on ancient polychromy for the next 12 months.
-Its collection is very well suited to the theme, as it contains many Archaic (6th century BC) statues that were damaged in the Persian sack of 480 BC, a few decades after their creation, and buried shortly after that, preserving their paint.
-As an extra bonus, and trigger for this post, they also offer a little game, allowing us to repaint the Peplos Kore (ca. 530 BC), according to our own tastes.
-It’s surprisingly enjoyable, so open the link and play!
+The Acropolis Museum in Athens has a collection that is very well suited to the theme, as it contains many Archaic (6th century BC) statues that were damaged in the Persian sack of 480 BC, a few decades after their creation, and buried shortly after that, preserving their paint.